By M. Elizabeth Wade

 Ms. Wade has a mediation practice through her business, Carolina Dispute Resolution.
 She has been mediating cases since 2001 and mediates various types of disputes all across North Carolina.
-She has served as President for the North Carolina chapter of the Association for Conflict Resolution (ACR-NC) and is a member of the American Bar Association Dispute Resolution Section and the Young Lawyers Division Dispute Resolution Committee.
+She currently serves as President for the North Carolina chapter of the Association for Conflict Resolution (ACR-NC) and is a member of the ABA Dispute Resolution Section and the Dispute Resolution Committee of the Young Lawyer's Division.
 Ms. Wade also serves as a Magistrate Judge in Durham, North Carolina.

 Learn More Order Today Learn More Order Today